glouppe/info8006-introduction-to-ai/pacman/README.md

 1. For the `observer.lay` map, illustrate and discuss the convergence of your belief state with respect to $w \in \{ 1, 3, 5\}$, $p$ and the number of time steps.
 2. Discuss how you would improve your agent to take into account measurements that are not physically possible, such as a position that actually corresponds to a wall.

-Notes:
-- The game engine will keep displaying the ghosts in order for you to compare your belief state to their positions.
+Note: the game engine will keep displaying the ghosts in order for you to compare your belief state to their positions.
 You can play the game in belief-state mode only by turning on the `--hiddenghosts` flag.
-- You should re-download the game engine before working on the project.

 ---